About DataStax Enterprise

-DataStax Enterprise is a big data platform that integrates real-time, analytic, and enterprise search features to help you respond quickly to user and business demands.
-It leverages Apache Cassandra, Apache Hadoop, and Apache Solr to shift your focus from grappling with your own infrastructure to using your data strategically.
+DataStax Enterprise is a big data platform built on Apache Cassandra that manages real-time, analytics, and enterprise search data.
+DataStax Enterprise leverages Cassandra, Apache Hadoop, and Apache Solr to shift your focus from the data infrastructure to using your data strategically.

 The key features of DataStax Enterprise include: